Djinn Patrol on the Purple Line by Deepa Anappara

 Upon hearing about Djinn Patrol on the Purple Line, I felt compelled to read it, drawn to its plot line and the fact that its inspiration comes from real life incidents pertaining to the large number of disappearances in metropolitan India.

 Every eight minutes, a child goes missing in India.
 According to the annual National Crime Record Bureau’s “Crime in India” 2019 report, a total of 73,138 children were reported missing in 2019.

 I have a hard copy of the book, thanks to Penguin Random House Canada, and decided to purchase the audiobook to go along with this one.
 It’s narrated by British actors Indira Varma, Himesh Patel, and Antonio Aakeel.

-Deepa’s prose is extremely vivid, catapulting me directly onto the streets of India where my senses are overwhelmed by the imaginary sounds of auto rickshaws, the aromas of chai and turmeric, and the sights of blue and orange saris.
+Deepa’s prose is extremely vivid, and I felt as though I was catapulted onto the streets of India, where my senses were overwhelmed by the imaginary sounds of auto rickshaws, the aromas of chai and turmeric, and the sights of blue and orange saris.

 Within moments, I have this image of Jai, Pari, and Faiz, walking to school through their basti, enveloped in the smog.
 I imagine Jai, the protagonist, with a cheeky grin on his face, telling Pari and Faiz about the latest episode of Police Patrol, and how he will solve this mystery of the missing children.

 “I’m the only one who can do something about it.
 I can find Bahadur because I have seen many-hundred programs on TV and I know exactly how detectives like Byomkesh Bakshi catch the bad people who steal children and gold and wives and diamonds,” says Jai.